govuk-one-login/di-fec-ga4/PACKAGE-README.md

    window.DI.appInit can take another parameter: an object of settings.
 That can be used if you want to disable some options.
 This is the property of this settings object:

+   - isDataSensitive (boolean): specify if from response tracker can be collect form inputs for tracking purposes
    - disableGa4Tracking (boolean): disable GA4 trackers
    - disableUaTracking (boolean): disable Universal Analytics tracker
    - cookieDomain (string): specify the domain the analytics consent cookie should be raised against (default is "account.gov.uk")